maxwellreynolds/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Welcome!
 My name is Max Reynolds.
 I am a PhD student at the University of Pittsburgh in the department of Biomedical Informatics.
-I work in Dr. Kayhan Batmanghelich's lab on problems related to Alzheimer's disease and neuroimaging with an emphasis on causal inference and Bayesian statistical methods.
+I work in Dr. Kayhan Batmanghelich's lab on problems related to Alzheimer's disease and neuroimaging with an emphasis on deep learning and Bayesian statistical methods.

 Before starting my PhD I worked as a software engineer for a startup medical device company called Freespira where I was leading Salesforce Health Cloud development and various other projects.